sciZer0/7/c/README.md

 The fact was proven here: [link](https://github.com/sciZer0/7/tree/main/a).

-The whole point about the law is that official science wrongly considers that Energy is only the thing that can always be converted to another form Energy, but in reality, Energy is just the resource that is being spent on Work.
-In some cases, the result of Work cannot be converted back to Energy – *and we will see this below*.
+The whole wrongness about the law is that official science wrongly considers that Energy is only the thing that can always be converted to another form of Energy, but in reality, Energy is just the resource that is being spent on Work.
+In some cases, the result of Work cannot be easily converted back to Energy (resource) – if such a back-convertation is ever possible. *And we will see this below*.

 The New Law of Conservation of Energy is:

-> **In some cases, Energy can neither be destroyed nor created — only converted from one form of Energy to another, but in another cases, Energy can be destroyed or can be taken for free.**
+> **In some cases, Energy can neither be destroyed nor created by an agent  — only converted from one form of Energy to another, but in another cases, Energy can be destroyed – at least for the agent – or can be taken by the agent for free.**

 *We will see confirmations of the New Law of Conservation of Energy also below.*